 This ability is a highly undervalued skill.
 Just like any other skill, it also requires effort and practice to master.

 The first place to start developing this skill is at the end of your workouts.
 Using a heart rate monitor, perform a cool down and make the goal to drop your heart rate back towards your normal resting level as quickly as possible.
-Try performing a 90/90 breathing drill and see how quickly you can get your heart rate to drop.

 The key here is to learn how to consciously control your energy expenditure to reduce sympathetic activity.
 With a little practice, you should be able to get your heart rate all the way back down to within 5-10 bpm of our resting heart rate in as little as 3-5 minutes.